jaylogue/pdp-1105-console-usb-adapter/README.md

 <i><h3>A Special Note to PDP-11/05 Owners</h3></i>

 Unfortunately the Teensy 3.1/3.2 development board used in the Console Adapter is no longer in production.
-This can make acquiring one difficult, or even impossible.
+This can make acquiring one difficult or impossible.
 However, for those people who own an actual working PDP-11/05, I do have a few Teensy dev boards in my possession that I’m willing to share with fellow enthusiasts.
-Please contact me via email to discuss the details on how to get one.
+Please contact me via email to discuss the details on how to get one (jay DOT logue AT gmail DOT com).

 ## Features